Google Play's billing system is required for developers offering in-app purchases of digital goods and services distributed on Google Play.

 We’ve clarified the language in our Payments policy to be more explicit that all developers selling digital goods and services in their apps are required to use Google Play’s billing system.
-Any existing apps currently using an alternative billing system will need to remove it to comply with this update.
+Any existing apps currently using an alternative in-app billing system will need to remove it to comply with this update.
+However, for developers selling to users in Korea, see this FAQ.
 You can find details about compliance timelines and frequently asked questions below.

 About Google Play's billing system

 Google Play's billing system is a service that enables you to sell digital products and content in your Android app.
 You can use Google Play's billing system to sell a one-time product or subscriptions on a recurring basis.
-Visit the Android Developers site to learn how to integrate Google Play's billing system.
+Visit the Android Developers site to learn how to integrate Google Play's billing system into your app.

-- Digital items (such as virtual currencies, extra lives, additional playtime, add-on items, characters and avatars);
+- Digital items (such as virtual currencies, extra lives, additional playtime, add-on items, characters, or avatars);

-- Subscription services (such as fitness, game, dating, education, music, video, and other content subscription services);
+- Subscription services (such as fitness, game, dating, education, music, video, or other content subscription services);

 - App functionality or content (such as an ad-free version of an app or new features not available in the free version); and

-- Cloud software and services (such as data storage services, business productivity software, and financial management software).
+- Cloud software and services (such as data storage services, business productivity software, or financial management software).

-- Purchases or rentals of physical goods such as groceries, clothing, houseware, electronics;
+- Purchases or rentals of physical goods (such as groceries, clothing, houseware, or electronics);

-- Purchases of physical services such as transportation services, airfare, gym memberships, food delivery; and
+- Purchases of physical services (such as transportation services, airfare, gym memberships, or food delivery); and

 - Payment of a credit card or utility bill.

-Google Play's billing system must not be used when payment is for peer-to-peer payments, for content that facilitates online gambling, or for any product category deemed unacceptable under Google’s Payments Center Content Policies.
+Google Play's billing system must not be used for peer-to-peer payments, content that facilitates online gambling, or any product category deemed unacceptable under Google’s Payments Center Content Policies.

 Yes, you can distribute your app however you like.
 As an open ecosystem, most Android devices come preinstalled with more than one store – and users can install others.
-Android provides developers the freedom and flexibility to distribute apps through other Android app stores, directly via websites, or device preloads, all without using Google Play's billing system.
+Android gives developers the freedom and flexibility to distribute their apps on other Android app stores, directly from a website, or through device preloads, all without using Google Play's billing system.

 Yes.
-Outside of your app you are free to communicate with them about alternative purchase options.
+Outside of your app you are free to communicate with your users about alternative purchase options.
 You can use email marketing and other channels outside of the app to provide subscription offers and even special pricing.

-Within an app, developers may not lead users to a payment method other than Google Play’s billing system.
+Within an app, developers may not lead users to a payment method other than Google Play’s billing system unless permitted by the Payments policy.
 This includes directly linking to a webpage that could lead to an alternate payment method or using language that encourages a user to purchase the digital item outside of the app.